 THEY SAY (and you don’t agree): “It’s so hard to deal with you when you have such a low selfesteem and you take things so personally.”

 Double-twist it and pretend like they said it about themselves.
 Meaning that if they say something about you that just doesn’t make sense, replace the word “you” with “I or me” and then it makes sense!
 But do it silently in your own head.

 Like the sentense abobe.
 Instead of them saying that you are difficult they’re saying, “It’s so hard to deal with me, because I have such a low selfesteem and I take things so personally.”.

 And instead of wasting your time defending yourself to crazy accusation you can see that the person is mirroring their own insecurities and you can have the empathy towards them when you mirror it back with double-twisting.

-Your crazy coworker didn’t give you a report that you were suppose to get this morning.
+Situations #1: Your crazy coworker didn’t give you a report that you were supposed to get this morning.